obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ```
 data TextInputConfig t = TextInputConfig
   { _textInputConfig_initialValue :: Z.TextZipper
-  , _textInputConfig_setValue :: Maybe (Event t Z.TextZipper)
+  , _textInputConfig_modify :: Event t (Z.TextZipper -> Z.TextZipper)
   ...
   }
 ```

 > NB: we removed documentation for the fields, as it mentions things we are not ready to talk about yet; however, do notice that the documentation covers what we talk about here.

-The two fields from `TextInputConfig` we care about for this challenge are `_textInputConfig_initialValue` and `_textInputConfig_setValue`.
+The two fields from `TextInputConfig` we care about for this challenge are `_textInputConfig_initialValue` and `_textInputConfig_modify`.
 Both of these fields work somehow with `Z.TextZipper`, but we don't know yet what `Z.TextZipper` is, so we have to make a very quick detour.

 `Z.TextZipper` is a slightly more complicated data structure than plain `Text`, because it saves more information.
 For example, the `Z.TextZipper` allows us to choose where the cursor currently is in the text input.
 For the sake of simplicity, you can assume that `Z.TextZipper` is basically a string with extra information that is necessary for more complex user interaction, but it is also kind of an implementation detail.